my-language-skills/all-in-one-metadata/docs/documentation-1.md

 [Google schoolar overview](https://scholar.google.com/intl/en-US/scholar/inclusion.html#overview).

 ## Other vocabularies
+A [vocabulary](https://www.w3.org/standards/semanticweb/ontology) allows the markup of structured data in HTML documents.

+On the Semantic Web, vocabularies define the concepts and relationships (also referred to as “terms”) used to describe and represent an area of concern.
+Vocabularies are used to classify the terms that can be used in a particular application, characterize possible relationships, and define possible constraints on using those terms.
+In practice, vocabularies can be very complex (with several thousands of terms) or very simple (describing one or two concepts only).

 ### LRMI
 The [LRMI](http://lrmi.dublincore.net/) has developed a common metadata framework for describing or ‘tagging’ learning resources on the web.
 This framework is a key first step in developing a richer, more fruitful search experience for educators and learners.
 The metadata schema developed by the [LRMI is adopted by Schema.org](http://lrmi.dublincore.net/lrmi-1-1/), meaning that anyone who publishes or curates educational content can now use [LRMI markup to provide rich, education-specific metadata about their resources with the confidence that this metadata will be recognized by major search engines.